-Mucopolysaccharidosis is primarily a disorder of cats that is associated with a flattening of the face, corneal clouding, and multiple bone dysplasias.
+Mucopolysaccharidosis is primarily a disorder of cats, although some subtypes affect dogs.
+This disorder is associated with a flattening of the face, corneal clouding, and multiple bone dysplasias.
 Plott hounds can also be affected.
 Several types of this disease are reported; type VI is often associated with progressive paraparesis secondary to focal bony protrusions into the vertebral canal.
 The skeletal changes are nonprogressive after 9 mo of age, and decompressive surgery may improve the neurologic deficits.

 Glycogenosis (Types II, III, IV, VII) and mucolipidosis II are not as well described.
 English Springer Spaniels, Lapland dogs, German Shepherds, Akitas, and Norweigan Forest cats are among those described.
 Clinical signs generally include neuromuscular weakness, exercise intolerance, muscle tremors, or dysphagia.

 Mucolipidosis II affects domestic shorthaired cats and generally causes skeletal malformations.

 Other Storage Disorders